 BAGHDADModern Iraq was born from ancient Mesopotamia, nestled in the fertile valleys created by the Euphrates and Tigris rivers.
 The country's glorious history continued with the arrival of Islam, and Baghdad became one of the greatest capitals of the religion.
 Recent history, unfortunately, has been less kind to the country.

-Although the National Museum of Iraq was extensively looted during the 2003 Iraq War, plans are underway to reopen it to the public soon.
-Thousands of the stolen treasures have been returned to Iraq since 2010, and the building itself has been renovated with help from the governments of both Italy and the United States.
+Although the National Museum of Iraq was extensively looted during the 2003 Iraq War, plans are underway to reopen it to the public soon..
 The museum's collection is revered as one of the world's most important, featuring artifacts that detail Mesopotamia's 5,000 year history.
 Galleries are dedicated to the ancient Akkadian, Sumerian, Chaldean, Assyrian and Babylonian civilizations, and the oldest pieces date back to 3000 BC.

 The skyline of Baghdad is dotted with many richly ornamented minarets and domes, many of which belong to mosques and shrines.
 The most impressive is the Al Kadhimiya Mosque.
 Built in 1515, the mosque remains one of the most important institutions in Islam and is an architectural gem.
 The magnificent golden dome was re-gilded, the outer walls were restored to their original appearance and the interior was retouched to highlight its glimmering mirror mosaics, colorfully glazed tiles and marble floors.
 Since the war began, the mosque has been the site of suicide and car bombings, but the structure has remained intact and hopes to one day welcome visitors from around the world.